Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

-In the two next \namecrefs{subsubsec:relax_sch_left}, we are going to apply the relaxation scheme set up in \cref{subsec:relax_sch_tr_fr} to the two intervals $[t_{p,q}^{\textrm{bef}},t_p]$ and $[t_p,t_{p,q}^{\textrm{aft}}]$.
-We will make an extensive use of the following notation. \begin{notation} For every nonnegative time $t$ and every real quantity $y$, let
+In the two next \namecrefs{subsubsec:relax_sch_left}, the relaxation scheme set up in \cref{subsec:relax_sch_tr_fr} will be applied to the two intervals $[\tnpBef,t_n]$ and $[t_n,\tnpAft]$.
+The following notation will be extensively used. \begin{notation} For every nonnegative time $t$ and every real quantity $\xi$, let

-and, for every function $\phi$ in $C^k(\rr,\rr^n)$, let
+and, for every function $\phi$ in $\ccc^1(\rr,\rr^d)$, let

 \end{notation}